pietrosperoni/ai-summarizer/readme.md

 AI Summarizer is a Python package that uses OpenAI's GPT-3.5 to summarize any given text.
 You can input some text describing what kind of information you are interested in.
+When the text is too long it splits it logically into different sections, to make it simpler to summarise

 ## Installation